BryanCMBarbosa/Social-norm-complexity-and-past-reputations-in-the-evolution-of-cooperation/README.md

 # Social norm complexity and past reputations in the evolution of cooperation
- Python implementation of the paper "Social norm complexity and past reputations in the evolution of cooperation"
+Implementation of the paper "Social norm complexity and past reputations in the evolution of cooperation"